loopwerk/loopwerk.io/content/articles/2026-09-01-ten-years-freelance.md

 ### 3. Social media
 Social media is hit-or-miss, but it provided the rest.
 I landed **WeTransfer**, **Sentry** and **Video.io** through tweets from people I followed, although in Sentry's case it was the open source work that actually got me the job.
 Only one client found me on LinkedIn, and I found **Sound Radix** via the [Svelte Discord server](https://svelte.dev/chat).

 So no, hardly any of my work came from "hunting" for jobs.
 Just one job came from Upwork, and one from Remote OK.
-The rest came from being visible in the right niches and maintaining relationships with people I'd worked with years ago.
+Everything else happened because people already knew me: from a previous job, from open source, or from social media.

 ## The pros and cons of freelancing
-Freelancing is often romanticized, but the trade-offs are heavy.

-On the pro side, there's of course the freedom.
-You choose who you work for, and if a project feels off, you can say no. It (potentially) pays significantly more than a standard salary, and you are largely insulated from corporate busy work like endless meetings and other bureaucracy.
+Let's start with the pros, and the biggest one is of course the freedom: you choose who you work for, and if a project feels off, you can simply say no. It (potentially) pays significantly more than a standard salary, and you are largely insulated from corporate busy work like endless meetings and other bureaucracy.
 You are there to solve a problem, and when it's solved, you move on.

 There are some pretty serious cons to freelancing though.
 First of all, there is no paid time off.
 If you're sick, you're losing money, and if you take a vacation, it's lost billable hours.
 And something that maybe not everyone realizes: getting a mortgage as a freelancer is a struggle - at least here in the Netherlands.
 Banks don't really like to lend huge sums of money to people with no fixed guaranteed income.

-But the hardest part is the downtime anxiety.
-When a project ends and the next one isn't lined up, it's hard not to worry.
-Even after ten years, the period between contracts is stressful, especially when that downtime turns into months.
+But the hardest part is the downtime.
+When a project ends and there's nothing lined up after it, it's hard not to worry, and even after ten years I still get stressed between contracts.
+Especially when the downtime turns into months.
 My worst period as a freelancer was in 2018 after a fourteen-month job suddenly ended without warning, and I had nothing else lined up.
 It took me seven months to find the next project, during which I used up most of my savings.
 The anxiety was very real, and more than once I thought about leaving freelancing behind.

 ## What to charge
 Speaking of freelancing paying more than a standard salary, let's talk about another common question: what should you charge your clients?
 This is a difficult question to answer, since it really depends on your own situation.
 Here's how I think you should come up with your hourly rate: